sreejithag/secureChat/README.md

 # mychat

-Chat Application using socket io and Angular
+#An end to end encrypted realtime chat application using socket io and Angular